 Boarding out the loft is a good DIY job because, with the right equipment and tools, it is relatively simple to do.
-Once you have your basic chipboard loft panels, a few basic tools and some protective gear, you are ready to go.
+Once you have your basic OSB Loft Boards, a few basic tools and some protective gear, you are ready to go.
 Let’s look at how to board a loft.

 The first step is always preparation, and, in this case, that means having some protective equipment alongside the boards and tools.
 That’s because there’s likely insulation in the loft and those fibres can be dangerous.
 A dust mask, gloves and probably disposable overalls would be best.